New Patients

 Home » Root Canals

 Root canal therapy is used to repair and save a tooth that has been seriously decayed or infected.
 This treatment is performed when the pulp inside the tooth is damaged.
-If the damaged pulp is not removed, bacteria can start to build up and multiply inside the tooth.
-An infection can result and cause more serious issues in the future.
-Root canals have sometimes had the reputation of being painful.
-However, the truth is that many people report that the procedure itself is no more painful than having a filling placed.
-On the other hand, the pain and discomfort experienced in the period leading up to seeking dental care can be quite painful, more so than the root canal procedure itself.
+If the damaged pulp is not removed, bacteria can start to build up and multiply inside the tooth, resulting in an infection that can cause more serious issues in the future.

 Common Symptoms